+Prerequisite: Geometry (≥83) OR Honors

+Length: Full-Year

+Credits: 5

-Prerequisite: Geometry (≥83) OR Honors Length: Full-Year Credits: 5 Geometry OR Honors Algebra I
+Geometry OR Honors Algebra I Credits: 5

 H7010 Advanced Placement Computer Science - Familiarizes students with programming concepts (using the Java programming language) comparable to an introductory course in computer science at the college level.
 Topics include: Java fundamentals, arrays and matrices, selection and repetition, pointers and dynamic memory, strings and text, classes and object-oriented programming, recursion, searching and sorting techniques, algorithmic analysis, and references and dynamic memory.
 This course prepares students to take the AP Computer Science "A" exam.
 College credit is possible if students achieve a 3 or higher on the AP test.
-Similarly, taking the AP test is required if students want to earn a weighted grade credit toward their GPA.

-Prerequisite: Honors Geometry (≥83) OR Geometry (≥93) OR Introduction to Computer Science Length: Full-Year Credits: 5 --- ------------------- ------------
+Prerequisite: Honors Geometry (≥83) OR

+Geometry (≥93) OR Introduction to Computer

+Science

+Length: Full-Year Credits: 5

-H7205 Advanced Placement Computer Science Principles - The AP Computer Science Principles course will introduce you to the essential ideas of computer science and show how computing and technology can influence the world around you.
+H7205 Advanced Placement Computer Science Principles - The AP Computer Science Principles course explores essential ideas of computer science and shows how computing and technology can influence the world around you.
 You will creatively address real-world issues utilizing technology and coding as a way to help solve problems.
 Students will develop functional and intuitive software applications utilizing coding techniques and knowledge learned in class.
 The overarching goal of this course will be to prepare a student to take the College Board's Advanced Placement Examination in Computer Science Principles.
 College credit is possible if students achieve a 3 or higher on the AP test.
-Similarly, taking the AP test is required if students want to earn a weighted grade credit toward their GPA.